wso2/docs-is/en/docs/learn/configuring-account-disabling.md

 1. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf` directory.

-	1. Check whether the following listener configs are in place.
+	1. Check whether the following listener configs are in place:

 		```toml
 		[event.default_listener.identity_mgt]